lreynolds188/ATechSol/docs/about/RealVNC.md

 tags: ATechSol, RealVNC, VNC, Remote, Server, Viewer, Open, Source, Access, Maintenance
 ---

-RealVNC is an open source VNC remote access solution available on all desktop and mobile devices.
+RealVNC is a proprietary VNC remote access solution available on all desktop and mobile devices.
 Their server and client tools can be used for free for non-commercial use with up to 5 connected devices.

 [<img alt="RealVNC Application Preview" src="/img/RealVNC.png" />](https://www.realvnc.com/en/)